 When you visit, we will be happy to give you an overview of various types of finding aids available in our reading room from card indexes and file lists to accession and fonds level inventories.
 There are also guides to some of our media records including oral histories, architectural drawings and maps, photographic images and sound and moving image records.
 While some of these are not up to date, they provide a good overview of the types of records found in these collections.

-We have several in-house searchable databases that can help in your research.
+We also have several in-house searchable databases that can help in your research.
 These tools are available to reference staff only but are often searched on your behalf.
 They can be more specifically searched for university and private records, photographs, university serials and newspapers as well as film and video.